13th March, 2021

 GST is a tax first introduced back in 2000.
-Even though it has been in place for over a decade, as a practicing accountant, this is still one of the areas my clients frequently require assistance with.
+Even though it has been in place for over two decades, as a practicing accountant, this is still one of the areas my clients frequently need assistance with.

-Beyond that, knowing some of the specifics regarding GST will help keep you prevent any issues regarding reporting and compliance when it comes to dealing with the ATO.
+Also, knowing some of the specifics regarding GST will help you prevent any issues regarding reporting and ensure compliance when it comes to dealing with the ATO.

-- Cash basis — You can use this method if both of the following are met:
+You can use the cash method if both of the following conditions are met:

 There are four tax periods when you will be required to report your GST to the Australian Tax Office (ATO).
 These are for the July-September quarter, October-December quarter, January-March quarter, and April-June quarter.